-The park follows Ashland Creek through undeveloped woodlands, and also includes a Japanese garden, two duck ponds, a formal rose garden, groves of sycamore trees and a number of secluded spots.
+The park follows Ashland Creek (Know Before You Splash!) through undeveloped woodlands, and also includes a Japanese garden, two duck ponds, a formal rose garden, groves of sycamore trees and a number of secluded spots.
 Discover the plants and trees of Lithia Park with our Lithia Park Trail Guide.
 Learn more about our guided nature walks through the park during the summer months.

 Butler-Perozzi Fountain in Lithia Park